WanluLiuLab/T-DeepInsight/docs/source/intro.rst

 Installation
 ------------

-Hardware requirement for TCR-DeepInsight includes
+Hardware requirement for T-DeepInsight includes

+1. CPU: >= 1 cores.
+Recommended >= 8 cores for large-scale dataset
-1. RAM: >16Gb for larger dataset
+2. RAM: >=1 Gb.
+Recommended >=64 Gb for large-scale dataset
-2. VRAM of CUDA-enabled GPU: >8Gb
+3. VRAM >= 1Gb of CUDA-enabled GPU.
+Recommended >= 8 Gb for large-scale dataset
+4. Disk space >= 1Gb.
+Recommended >= 1Tb for large-scale dataset

-Operation System requirements for running TCR-DeepInsight include the installation of Python3 (Python3.8 used for development) and several PyPI packages.
+Operation System requirements for running T-DeepInsight include the installation of Python3 (Python3.8 used for development) and several PyPI packages.
 You can create a running environment using CONDA

 .. code-block:: shell
   :linenos:

-    conda create -n tcr-deep-insight -f environment.yml
+    conda create -n t-deep-insight -f environment.yml
-    conda activate tcr-deep-insight
+    conda activate t-deep-insight

 Usage
 -----